 Find information on the supports and structures available to schools to help implement health and safety guidelines and advice.

 COVID-19 employee health, safety and wellbeing supports for schools

 School staff returning to work on-site and exemptions

-From and including Monday 25 May, all teachers and school staff will be expected to attend work on-site.
-The only exceptions will be staff who meet the criteria set by the Victorian Chief Health Officer and outlined below:
+From and including Monday 25 May, all teachers and school staff were expected to attend work on-site.
+The only exceptions was staff who met the criteria set by the Victorian Chief Health Officer and outlined below:

 - aged 70 years and over

 - aged 65 years and over and have chronic medical conditions

 - of any age and have a compromised immune system

 - Aboriginal and Torres Strait Islander and are aged over 50 with chronic medical conditions.